Error-331/code_tests/docs/marketing/traffic_arbitrage/sms_activation/sms_activation_shops.md

 Features:

-Fully automated service ensures low cost and high speed of service provision.
+- Fully automated service ensures low cost and high speed of service provision;
-The number is issued for 20 minutes.
-During this time, you can receive an unlimited number of SMS absolutely free of charge.
+- The number is issued for 20 minutes.
+During this time, you can receive an unlimited number of SMS absolutely free of charge;
-You pay only for the received message.
-If the number does not receive the SMS, the money will be returned to the balance.
+- You pay only for the received message.
+If the number does not receive the SMS, the money will be returned to the balance;
-Wide range of services and countries for SMS activations.
+- Wide range of services and countries for SMS activations;
-Convenient API for comfortable work with third-party software.
+- Convenient API for comfortable work with third-party software;

 ## SMSpva